-- Responding to Disclosures training.
-This is a face-to-face session for academic and professional staff that aims to enable participants to define and understand the prevalence of sexual violence within the tertiary education context.
-The session is based on a feminist framework, and outlines the social and political context of sexual violence while enabling attendees to understand the impact on survivors and how to respond to disclosures and support survivors.
+- Sexual Harassment and Sexual Assault: What are the drivers and how can staff respond?
+This online training for staff, developed by Universities Australia is available to all academic and professional staff that aims to enable participants to define and understand the prevalence of sexual violence within the tertiary education context.
+The session outlines the social and political context of sexual violence while enabling attendees to understand the impact on survivors and how to respond to disclosures and support survivors

 - Respect and safety at QUT

 - Student sexual harassment- staff roles and responsibilities

 - Responding to disclosures of sexual harassment and assault